ethereumfollowprotocol/app/README.md

 ```

 > [!NOTE]
-> If vscode extensions behave weirdly or you stop getting type hints, run ⌘+⇧+P and type `> Developer: Restart Extension Host` to restart the extension host.
+> If vscode extensions behave weirdly or stops giving type hints, run ⌘+⇧+P and type `> Developer: Restart Extension Host` to restart the extension host.

 ```bash
 # upgrade bun to make sure you have the latest version